liflab/cornipickle/Readme.md

     ant

-This will produce a file called `CornipickleServer.jar` in the folder.
+This will produce a file called `Cornipickle.jar` in the folder.
+(Ignore the slew of Javadoc warnings, which will be fixed some day but have no impact on the build process.)
 This file is runnable and stand-alone, or can be used as a library, so it can be moved around to the location of your choice.

 In addition, the script generates in the `doc` folder the Javadoc documentation for using Cornipickle.
 This documentation is also embedded in